 There is no official way to change godparents once a christening has taken place.
 They make big promises at a specific service, and their names will be recorded in the baptism register.
 Because of the lifelong commitment of parents and godparents at a christening, there can be no ‘re-christening’ once it has taken place.
 However if a family finds themselves without the support of their chosen godparents, for whatever reason, they are free to ask others in their life to take on a similar role unofficially.
 It may also be helpful to talk to the local vicar for further advice.

 What if one or both parents aren’t christened?

-You can have your child baptized at a christening regardless of whether or not you, the parents, are baptized.
-It is only the godparents who are required to be baptized, (so the only time a parent would have to be baptized is if they were also acting as a godparent).
+You can have your child baptised at a christening regardless of whether or not you, the parents, are baptised.
+It is only the godparents who are required to be baptised, (so the only time a parent would have to be baptised is if they were also acting as a godparent).

 What is the role of a godparent?

 Godparents are some of the most important people at a christening.
 Their main roles are: – To be there for the child to talk to about the bigger questions of life.
 Praying for the child through the ups and downs of their faith journey.
 Showing them how to make good choices in life, for themselves and for others.
 Helping them to learn more about the Christian faith, through their church and in other ways.

 What if I’ve not thought much about my faith and don’t go to church regularly?